HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/location-layouts.md

 - Dragging the person icon onto the map opens Street View for that particular geographic location.
 - The plus and minus buttons let you zoom in and out.
 You can also use your mouse's scroll wheel to the same effect.

-Furthermore, you can click the "Keyboard shortcuts" in the bottom-right of the map to view Google Maps keyboard shortcuts.
+Furthermore, you can click the "Keyboard shortcuts" link in the bottom-right of the map to view Google Maps keyboard shortcuts.

 ## Using Floor Plan Mode

 Floor Plan Mode displays a location's floor plan.
-For example, you can add a background image, grids, tiles, shapes, and labels to a location layout until you arrive at an accurate representation of your data center floor's plan.
+For example, you can add a background image, grids, tiles, shapes, and labels to a location layout until you arrive at an accurate representation of your data center floor plan.
 You can also add racks, select a particular asset data view (such as Rack Space Utilization), and visualize heatmaps and environmental sensors.

 ### Setting up Floor Plan Mode